centria/basic-coding/docs/part4/part4-1.md

 Make sure the file Person.cs is in the same folder as **Program.cs**

+3. Make sure to include the correct **namespace** so you can reference it from your Program.cs file.

+We'll get to namespaces later.
+For now, whenever you create a new class, **use the folder name as the namespace**.

-3. Add this code to your file:
+4. Add this code to your file:

 ```cs
 using System;